thomasgredig/MSthesis-Guidelines/README.md

 ## Useful LaTeX Commands

-Here is a list of useful commands in LaTeX
+Here is a list of useful commands in LaTeX:

 #### Proper Spacing for SI units